 NAST currently publishes advisories that describe regulations associated with the current 2008 reauthorization of the Higher Education Act.
-These Advisories on Federal Issues may be found within the Publications section of the website, and may be found to provide helpful summary information.
+These Advisories on Federal Issues may be found within the Publications section of the website, and provide helpful summary information.
 Review is highly recommended.